CoffeePhreak/MadMath/README.md

 >subtraction, multiplication, and division can use this
 >program to hone their solution speed.

-I'm proud to have been able to put this together myself, and to be releasing it as a free and open source project.
-Contrarily I do accept coffee donations, but even if I don't receive a cent I'll happily maintain and improve this program in perpetuity as time permits.
-It's like helping an old friend that once helped me.
-I just hope it might help you too.

-CashApp: $CoffeePhreak

-Fellow Brave users can also drop me BAT

-My PB for addition/easy is 62 with 1 missed, set 12/25/2023

 ## ABOUT THE CODE
 >First off I'd like to announce my awareness of disregard